brimwats/ncpwg/content/resources/resource-author/_index.md

 draft: false
 ---

-This section includes ressources for authors: A list of publishers and journals with existing name change policies, links to articles and editorials we’ve written, as well as email templates for reaching out to publishers.
+This section includes resources for authors: A list of publishers and journals with existing name change policies, links to articles and editorials we’ve written, as well as email templates for reaching out to publishers.

 <!--more-->